Rundfunk im amerikanischen Sektor: Transmitters

 The station's most important transmitter was at Berlin-Britz (on 612 kHz).
 Later a second transmitter at Hof in Bavaria was added to improve reception in the southern parts of East Germany (on 684 kHz), which was switched on at sunset to cover Germany with skywave.
 In addition to medium wave, the station also transmitted on shortwave on a frequency of 6.005 MHz.
 The Hof facility was closed and carted off to Mühlacker in 1994, though the Berlin-Britz facility remained in service until 2013, transmitting the programmes of Deutschlandradio Kultur; it was finally dismantled in 2015.

+Mentions

+Mentioned throughout Upton Sinclair's "The Return of Lanny Budd", the final book of the Lanny Budd series, from 1953, where it serves as a major setting for multiple chapters.